azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 ![03_Task_Catalog](../Images/03_Task_Catalog_ARM.JPG)

 **Step-3:** Specify the input parameters for the ARM Checker task.
-The "AzSK_ARM Checker" task starts showing in the "Run on Agent" list and displays some configuration inputs that are required for the task to run.
-These are none other than the familiar options we have been specifying while running the AzSK ARM Checker manually - you can specify the target ARM Template file path or a folder path based on your
+The "AzSK ARM Template Checker" task starts showing in the "Run on Agent" list and displays some configuration inputs that are required for the task to run.
+These are none other than the familiar options we have been specifying while running the AzSK ARM Template Checker manually - you can specify the target ARM Template file path or a folder path based on your requirment.

 Along with input parameter, you can check for below options
 <br/>**Recurse:** Switch this if you want to scan ARM Temaplates in the specified location and in all child folders of the location.

-<br/>**Do not auto-update AzSDK:** Switch to toggle auto update of AzSDK and required AzureRM modules on the build server.
-Keep this un-checked for Hosted agent and Hosted VS2017 and while using SVT task fot the first time and if you want to update AZSDK the version of AzSDK.
+<br/>**Do not auto-update AzSK:** Switch to toggle auto update of AzSK and required AzureRM modules on the build server.
+Keep this un-checked for Hosted agent and Hosted VS2017 and while using SVT task fot the first time and if you want to update AZSK the version of AzSK.

 ![03_IP_Parameter_for_Task](../Images/03_IP_Parameter_for_Task_ARM.JPG)